What is Made-in-France: marketing tool or real commitment?

-The importance of "Made-in-France" in the eyes of the French
+The importance of "Made-in-France" in French eyes

 An often misleading name